ttulttul/llm-diligence/README.md

 3. The system analyzes the document content and extracts relevant fields
 4. Results are displayed as structured JSON data that matches the corresponding Pydantic model

+## Efficient Caching

+Diligentizer automatically caches LLM calls to save time and reduce API costs.
+The caching system:

+- Stores LLM responses in a local disk cache (`.cache` directory)
+- Generates unique cache keys based on:
+  - The LLM model being used
+  - The system message
+  - The complete user content (including PDF)
+  - The response model structure
+  - The max tokens parameter
+- Automatically returns cached results for identical queries
+- Handles complex inputs like PDFs and structured data

+The caching implementation uses the `diskcache` library with MD5 hashing to create unique and consistent cache keys.
+This means repeated analysis of the same document with the same model will be nearly instantaneous after the first run.

 ## Installation

 ```bash